4. LG G5

 Read the full review: LG G5

 - What's next?
-The LG G6 has been all but confirmed, and it'll be ditching the modular design - and we're probably going to see it at MWC 2017.
-A great idea, but one the South Korean firm just didn't believe in enough.
+The LG G6 has been all but confirmed, and it'll be ditching the modular design - and we're going to see it at MWC 2017.
+New renders show it'll be mostly screen and be water-resistant too.

 Also consider: Last year's isn't a million miles away from this phone in terms of spec, and it's a darn sight cheaper now.
 It's not got the attractive metal body, but if you can rustle up the leather variant you're getting an absolute steal of a smartphone.